CSC3170-2022Fall/project-team-1/README.md

 ## How to Run

-1. Install an AMP package such as [XAMPP](https://www.apachefriends.org).
+1. Install an AMP package such as [XAMPP](https://www.apachefriends.org) (or manually install a web server, a MySQL/MariaDB server, and a PHP server).
 2. Start a MySQL/MariaDB server and an Apache web server in the AMP.
 3. Download and move this repository to the location of your web server (For XAMPP, it's `xamppfiles/htdocs`).
 4. Visit http://localhost/project-team-1-main on your browser (The code has been designed to create the database automatically when you visit [index.php](index.php) for the first time, so you don't have to do so manually).